Mhackiori/Mhackiori/README.md

 ## 📚 Recent Publications

+- F. Perrina, **F. Marchiori**, M. Conti, N. V. Verde, "AGIR: Automating Cyber Threat Intelligence Reporting with Natural Language Generation," 2023 IEEE International Conference on Big Data (Big Data), Sorrento, Italy, 2023.
+Preprint: https://arxiv.org/abs/2310.02655
-- **Francesco Marchiori**, Mauro Conti.
+- **Francesco Marchiori** and Mauro Conti.
 2023.
 Your Battery Is a Blast!
 Safeguarding Against Counterfeit Batteries with Authentication.
-To be presented in Proceedings of the 2023 ACM SIGSAC Conference on Computer and Communications Security (CCS '23).
-Preprint: https://arxiv.org/abs/2309.03607
+In Proceedings of the 2023 ACM SIGSAC Conference on Computer and Communications Security (CCS '23).
+Association for Computing Machinery, New York, NY, USA, 105–119. https://doi.org/10.1145/3576915.3623179
 - Marco Alecci, Mauro Conti, **Francesco Marchiori**, Luca Martinelli, and Luca Pajola.
 2023.
 Your Attack Is Too DUMB: Formalizing Attacker Scenarios for Adversarial Transferability.
 In Proceedings of the 26th International Symposium on Research in Attacks, Intrusions and Defenses (RAID '23).
 Association for Computing Machinery, New York, NY, USA, 315–329. https://doi.org/10.1145/3607199.3607227
 - **Francesco Marchiori**, Mauro Conti, and Nino Vincenzo Verde.
 2023.
 STIXnet: A Novel and Modular Solution for Extracting All STIX Objects in CTI Reports.
 In Proceedings of the 18th International Conference on Availability, Reliability and Security (ARES '23).
 Association for Computing Machinery, New York, NY, USA, Article 3, 1–11. https://doi.org/10.1145/3600160.3600182